Jerry Uelsmann: Critical response

 Some clues about the source of his ideas could be seen in Uelsmann's home.

 His multi-windowed, contemporary home was surrounded by majestic live oaks with their perpetual mystery.
 Huge, serpentine-shaped limbs often touch the ground then turn upwards.
 Uelsmann's sizable darkroom was filled with trinkets such as small toys, bric-a-brac, decals, old cameras, valentines, and pop culture icons (like Mickey Mouse) presenting a visual wonderland that served for laughter and ideas.
 He often photographed miniature items like the white toy boat that appeared in some of his images.
 One of the “boat” photographs (Untitled) shows an empty white boat surrounded by dark waters and a distant light (moon).
 It has sometimes been linked to Minor White's statement before dying, “a boat is waiting for me”.
 Uelsmann stated that this interpretation was one of many possibilities.
 He believed that messages (feelings) evoked from any image are derived from the experiences of the viewer.

 Personal life

 Jerry Uelsmann was married three times in this order: Marilynn Kamischke (later Marilyn Schlott), Diane Farris, and Maggie Taylor.

 The marriages ended in divorce.
 With Diane Farris, he had one son, Andrew, and two grandchildren.

-He passed away on April 4, 2022 at the age 87 In Gainesville, FL.
+He died on April 4, 2022, at the age 87 In Gainesville, Florida.